akinom/Vireo/dataspace/README.md

 # Export from Vireo - Import to DataSpace #

 ## export to laptop
-add  spreadsheet list of all submitted, approved, and under review thesis to export directory add ID column to restriction request spreadsheet exported from Sharepoint use [python/restrictionsFindIds.py] to add vireo submission IDs to restriction speadsheet
+add  spreadsheet list of all thesis to export directory; add ID column to restriction request spreadsheet exported from Sharepoint;
+use [python/restrictionsFindIds.py] to add vireo submission IDs to restriction speadsheet

 place prerequisite files into export directory